 We are an in vitro diagnostics company that has developed an innovative and proprietary technology platform that offers a rapid, sensitive and simple alternative to existing diagnostic methodologies.
 We are using our T2 Magnetic Resonance technology ("T2MR") to develop a broad set of applications aimed at lowering mortality rates, improving patient outcomes and reducing the cost of healthcare by helping medical professionals make targeted treatment decisions earlier.
 T2MR enables rapid detection of pathogens, biomarkers and other abnormalities in a variety of unpurified patient sample types, including whole blood, plasma, serum, saliva, sputum and urine, and can detect cellular targets at limits of detection as low as one colony forming unit per milliliter ("CFU/mL").
 Our initial development efforts target sepsis and Lyme disease, which are areas of significant unmet medical need in which existing therapies could be more effective with improved diagnostics.
-On September 22, 2014, we received market clearance from the U.S. Food and Drug Administration ("FDA") for our first two products, the T2Dx Instrument ("the T2Dx") and the T2Candida Panel ("T2Candida"), which have the ability to rapidly identify the five clinically relevant species of Candida, a fungal pathogen known to cause sepsis.
+On September 22, 2014, we received market clearance from the FDA for our first two products, the T2Dx Instrument ("the T2Dx") and the T2Candida Panel ("T2Candida"), which have the ability to rapidly identify the five clinically relevant species of Candida, a fungal pathogen known to cause sepsis.
 In the United States, we have built a direct sales force that is primarily targeting the top 450 hospitals with the highest concentration of patients at risk for Candida infections.
-In Europe, we have partnered with distributors that target hospitals in their respective European markets.
-Three additional diagnostic applications in development are called the collection of patient blood samples to support the clinical trial for T2Bacteria, and in early 2017, we initiated a multi-site clinical trial for T2Bacteria.
-We expect that existing reimbursement codes will support our sepsis and Lyme disease product candidates, and that the anticipated economic savings associated with our sepsis products will be realized directly by ho
+In Europe, we have partnered with distributors that target large hospitals in their respective European markets.
+Three additional diagnostic applications in development are called T2Bacteria, T2Resistance and T2Lyme, which are focused on bacterial sepsis infections and Lyme disease, respectively.
+In late 2015, we initiated the collection of patient blood samples to support the clinical trial for T2Bacteria, and in early 2017, we initiated a multi-site clinical trial for T2Bacteria.
+The T2Bacteria Panel is currently available in the United States for Research Use Only (RUO) and the Company is in the final stages of completing the FDA pivotal trial, after which a 510(k) application will be submitted to the FDA for clearance to market in the US.
+The T2 Bacteria panel received CE Mark on June 30, 2017 allowing for the sale and distribution of the product within the European Union and those countries accepting the CE Mark for sale in Europe.
+We expect that existing reimbursement codes will support our sepsis and Lyme disease product candidates, and that the anticipated economic savings associated with our sepsis products will be realized directly by hospitals.